AryanSaxenaa/Kintsugi/README.md

 ## License

 This project is licensed under the MIT License.
-Please refer to the [LICENSE](LICENSE) file for detailed terms and conditions.
+Please refer to the [https://drive.google.com/file/d/1thqCkaDxxV4KeUlrjxdAw51UxnvaC6_x/view?usp=sharing](LICENSE) file for detailed terms and conditions.

 ## Technical Support and Contact Information